AjjMC/ajjgui/README.md

 Each of the widgets discussed previously, excluding the the *placeholder*, can be made to run commands or functions when clicked.
 This is done by specifying a command in the ``ajjgui.command`` SNBT.
 This command is executed by the player interacting with the widget.
 Within the command's execution, it is possible to access data exported from the GUI interaction (e.g., whether a *switch* is toggled on) and use it to make decisions.

+**Multi-Command Support:** ``ajjgui.command`` also accepts a list of strings to run multiple commands in sequence.
+The commands are executed in order, one after another, as the player who triggered the widget.
+This is fully backward compatible — single string commands continue to work exactly as before.

 #### Examples

 1. A *button* running a command referencing the player that pressed it: